 In some instances, your photo library may be much larger than your computer can store or may have been placed in an undesirable location during set-up.
 Luckily, Mylio can make it easy to free up space on your computer or move your library location altogether.

 - Add an External Hard Drive as a Vault.

 - Give Mylio a bit of time to completely sync your Originals to the new USB hard drive.

 - Once that is complete, change the Sync Policy of your computer from Vault to Auto-Optimized.

 - After the Sync Policy change is complete, just make sure to empty your system Trash or Recycle Bin to reclaim free space.

 Relocate the Mylio Library folder

 - Close Mylio on any device you’re using.

-- Open Mylio.
+- Open the Mylio application.
 You will be greeted by a dialog requesting to point Mylio to the new library location.
-Use the Finder or Explorer window the is displayed to navigate to where you relocated the library, and chose the Mylio library folder
+Use the Finder or Explorer window that is displayed to navigate to where you relocated the library, and chose the “Mylio” library folder

-- Mylio will scan the location to link your files.
-When opening Mylio in the future it will automatically know to look for your files in the new location.
+- The Mylio application will scan the location to link your files.
+When opening the Mylio application in the future it will automatically know to look for your files in the new location.